Manishearth/manishearth.github.io/source/drafts/diplomat.md

 So, it's possible this is terminology I just made up one day[^1], but it's an ontology that I've found useful on many, many occasions, so I think it's worth introducing

+ [^opposite]: E.g. "wrap a C++ library for Rust", as opposed to the other way around.

 ## Unidirectional vs bidirectional FFI tools